nailedion/WayToTheGlory/README.md

   ```

 2. **Install Dependencies**
-  - Ensure you have SFML (2.6.2) installed.
+  - Ensure you have SFML (2.6.2) installed: https://www.sfml-dev.org/download/sfml/2.6.2/
+  - Choose the Visual GCC 13.1.0 MinGW (SEH) - 64-bit version or the one compatible with your compiler.
-  - Use the UCRT64 version of MinGW if you're on Windows.
+  - Use the UCRT64 version of MinGW if you're on Windows: https://www.msys2.org/

 3. **Build the Game**
   - Use the provided `tasks.json` in Visual Studio Code to build the project.